-1. Ensure the front wheels face forward and are parallel with the vehicle.
+- 1. Ensure the front wheels face forward and are parallel with the vehicle. - 2.
+Secure the steering wheel with a holder or strap to keep the wheels straight.

-To prevent damage, don't use J-hooks to connect to any suspension components.
+To prevent damage, don't use j-hooks to connect to any suspension components.

-2. Connect the vehicle to the tow truck winch with a nylon bridle or short endless loops through the lower control arms.
+3. Connect the front of the vehicle to the tow truck winch with 6 ft (1.8 m) endless loops or a nylon bridle through the lower control arms.